l33tkr3w/LlamaCards/README.md

 - **WebSockets**: For real-time, bidirectional communication between the server and clients.
 - **JavaScript**: For dynamic client-side interactions.
 - **HTML/CSS**: For structuring and styling the web interface.
+- **HTTPX**: Proxy server to prevent CORS issue when adjusting endpoint.

 ## Getting Started